 Can I Modify Spousal Support in the Future?

-In Oregon, either spouse (or attorney representing them) can file a motion asking the court to modify or end spousal support at any time in the future.
+In Oregon, either spouse (or attorney representing them) can file a motion asking the court to modify or end spousal support.
 However, Oregon courts will only grant this modification if there has been a substantial change in the financial circumstances of either or both spouses.

-In general, an unexpected income drop (and decreased ability to pay support at the same level) for the person paying support will more likely be considered a substantial change in financial circumstance than will be an unexpected rise in the income of the person receiving support may also be considered a substantial change.
+An unexpected income drop and decreased ability to pay support will more likely be considered a substantial change in financial circumstance.
+An unexpected rise in the income of the person receiving support may also be considered a substantial change.
 Yet, the longer-term financial independence is the underlying goal of most spousal support orders.
-Spousal support orders defined as “compensatory” are even harder to modify, requiring a more severe decrease in the paying spouse’s ability to be considered by the court.
+Spousal support orders defined as “compensatory” are even harder to modify.
+They require a more severe decrease in the paying spouse’s ability to be considered by the court.